USA NATIONAL PARKS & MONUMENTS

 Technically, there are 423 units of the National Park System which can be broadly referred to as national parks.
 But most have other formal designations like monuments, historical parks, etc. You can find the full list here.

 WHAT IS THE DIFFERENCE BETWEEN NATIONAL PARKS AND NATIONAL MONUMENTS?

-While legislatively all units of the National Park System are considered equal with the same mission, national parks (NPs) are generally larger and more of a destination.
-National monuments (NMs) on the other hand, are frequently protected for their historical or archaeological significance - as well as natural beauty.
+While legislatively all units of the National Park System are considered equal with the same mission, National Parks are generally larger and more of a destination.
+National Monuments on the other hand, are frequently protected for their historical or archaeological significance - as well as natural beauty.

 HOW MANY NATIONAL PARKS ARE THERE?